ava-labs/hypersdk/README.md

 	)

 	Rules(t int64) chain.Rules

-	// StateManager is used by the VM to request keys to store required
-	// information in state (without clobbering things the Controller is
-	// storing).
 	StateManager() chain.StateManager

-	// Anything that the VM wishes to store outside of state or blocks must be
-	// recorded here
 	Accepted(ctx context.Context, blk *chain.StatelessBlock) error
 	Rejected(ctx context.Context, blk *chain.StatelessBlock) error

-	// Shutdown should be used by the [Controller] to terminate any async
-	// processes it may be running in the background.
-It is invoked when
-	// `vm.Shutdown` is called.
 	Shutdown(context.Context) error
 }
 ```